-ROGER H. KIMMEL, 69, is Chairman of the Board of Endo and is Chairman of Endo's Nominating & Governance Committee, a member of Endo's Transactions Committee and an alternate member of Endo's Audit Committee and Operations Committee.
+ROGER H. KIMMEL, 70, is Chairman of the Board of Endo and is Chairman of Endo's Nominating & Governance Committee and an alternate member of Endo's Audit Committee and Operations Committee.
 Mr. Kimmel became Chairman of the Board upon the Company's inception in February 2014.
 Mr. Kimmel has been Vice Chairman of Rothschild Inc., an investment banking firm, since January 2001.
 Previously, Mr. Kimmel was a partner of the law firm Latham & Watkins for more than five years.
 Mr. Kimmel is also a Director of PG&E Corporation, a public energy-based holding company and its subsidiary Pacific Gas and Electric Company, a utility company.
-Mr. Kimmel was a Director of Schiff Nutrition International until 2012, and until February 2014, was a Director and Chairman of Endo Health Solutions Inc. Mr. Kimmel served as Chairman of the Board of Trustees of the University of Virginia Law School Foundation (not-for-profit) from January 2009 to June 30, 2015.
-He has been a public speaker on corporate governance issues and private equity transactions.
+Mr. Kimmel was a Director of Schiff Nutrition International until 2012, and was a Director and Chairman of Endo Health Solutions Inc. from July 2000 until February 2014.
+Mr. Kimmel also served as the Chairman of the Board of